 Various biochemical tumour markers have been studied singly or in combination, in breast malignancies which help in diagnosing carcinoma of breast cancer.

-Aim: To assess the levels of enzymes Lactate dehydrogenase (LDH), Gamma glutamyl trans peptidase (GGT), and superoxide dismutase (SOD) in patients with newly diagnosed carcinoma breast and study if there is any clinical correlation of the levels of these enzymes with the presence of early untreated breast carcinoma.
+To assess the levels of enzymes Lactate dehydrogenase (LDH), Gamma glutamyl trans peptidase (GGT), and superoxide dismutase (SOD) in patients with newly diagnosed carcinoma breast and study if there is any clinical correlation between the levels of these enzymes with the presence of early untreated breast carcinoma.

-Materials and Method: This is prospective study done during the period February 2018 to Jan 2019.In Government Pudukkottai medical college.
+Materials and Method: This is a prospective study done during the period February 2018 to Jan 2019 at the Government Pudukkottai Medical College.
 It was carried out in two groups, namely apparently healthy 27 females controls and 50 females with newly diagnosed carcinoma breast.